 Deerfield Beach, FL 33441

 - The complaint should be in writing and contain the following information about the alleged discrimination: full name, address, phone number of the complainant; location of the occurrence, date, and description of the alleged discrimination.
 Additionally, we will the name of the department involved and any employee and/or witness involved in the occurrence.
-Upon request, alternative means of filing complaints, such as personal interviews or a tape recording of the complaint, will be made for person with disabilities.
+Upon request, alternative means of filing complaints, such as personal interviews or a tape recording of the complaint, will be made for a person with disabilities.

 - Within 15 calendar days after receipt of the complaint, the City ADA Coordinator, or designee, will meet with the complainant to discuss the complaint and possible resolutions.